Propranolol: Effects of drugs on propranolol

 Propranolol is metabolized by cytochrome P450 enzymes including CYP2D6, CYP1A2, and CYP2C19.
 Levels of propranolol may be increased by CYP2D6 inhibitors such as amiodarone, bupropion, cimetidine, duloxetine, fluoxetine, paroxetine, propafenone, quinidine, and ritonavir, by CYP1A2 inhibitors such as imipramine, cimetidine, ciprofloxacin, fluvoxamine, isoniazid, theophylline, zileuton, zolmitriptan, and rizatriptan, and by CYP2C19 inhibitors such as fluconazole, cimetidine, fluoxetine, fluvoxamine, teniposide, and tolbutamide.
 No interactions with propranolol were observed with ranitidine, lansoprazole, or omeprazole.
 Propranolol levels may be reduced by inducers of hepatic metabolism including rifampin, alcohol, phenytoin, phenobarbital, and cigarette smoking.

 The CYP2D6 inhibitor quinidine has been found to increase propranolol levels by 2- to 3-fold.
 The CYP1A2 inhibitor fluvoxamine has been found to increase propranolol levels by 5-fold.
 The calcium channel blocker nisoldipine increased peak levels of propranolol by 1.5-fold and area-under-the-curve levels by 1.3-fold, while nicardipine increased propranolol peak levels by 1.8-fold and area-under-the-curve levels by 1.5-fold.
 Conversely, verapamil does not affect the pharmacokinetics of propranolol and vice-versa.
 The CYP1A2 inhibitor zolmitriptan increased peak propranolol levels by 1.4-fold and area-under-the-curve levels by 1.56-fold, while the CYP1A2 inhibitor rizatriptan increased propranolol peak levels by 1.8-fold and area-under-the-curve levels by 1.7-fold.
 Chlorpromazine has been found to increase propranolol levels by 1.7-fold.
 The non-selective CYP450 inhibitor cimetidine has been found to increase peak propranolol levels by 1.4-fold and area-under-the-curve levels by 1.5-fold.
-Cigarette smoking, which induces CYP1A2, has been found to reduce the clearance of propranolol by 77%, in turn resulting in decreased propranolol concentrations.
-The lipid-lowering drug cholestyramine or colestipol decreased propranolol levels by up to 50%.
+Cigarette smoking, which induces CYP1A2, has been found to increase the clearance of propranolol by 77%, resulting in decreased propranolol concentrations.
+The lipid-lowering drugs cholestyramine and colestipol decreased propranolol levels by up to 50%.
 Aluminum hydroxide gel may decrease propranolol levels.
 Alcohol may increase propranolol levels.